pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "It is hard to fail, but it is worse never to have tried to succeed."
 --Theodore Roosevelt

+"Historically: the coffee house, the taver, the *third place*, the not-work, not-home public, social space where you could have people of different social classes, backgrounds, creeds all come together and bump up against each other [is lost when we're all on our phones].
+Sometimes that might lead to trouble, but often it did lead to a kind of tolerance that I think is far different than our modern understanding of tolerance, which is: Tolerance is very much a list of all the things you're supposed to accept and endorse ["In this house we believe..."], versus real human tolerance...is about understanding human nature and accepting its limitations."
+--Christine Rosen, on Andrew Sullivan's Dishcast

 "Often in relationships between men and women, there is this weird pact that it's the women's job to interpret their relationship for the men.
 That they have a right to say, 'The problem with you is that you're afraid of commitment, and if only you would show up at my house at an approximately reasonable time, then we would be fine.'
 And that is bullshit: that the men are ready to outsource their own understanding of themselves to the women, and that the women will do that job so the men will do what they want.
 And yet it's a sort of agreed-upon game."
 ...
 'For Roupenian, it has been a case of recognizing a tendency to overestimate the extend to which "someone else has control over my happiness and ability to move in the world", and, by extension, her control over others: "That if you're unhappy, it's my fault, and my job to fix it.
 I do have a responsibility to make other people happy.
 You have to be a good person.
 But that is contradicted by the thing I have felt increasingly as I get older, which is that I do not have the power to make you happy.
 My ability to fix you is so limited, and my desire to fix you is complicated.
 For me, the process of getting older and seeing things more truly has been realizing how little power we have over each other."'